 The instructional media center (IMC), on lower level one in the library building, includes a language lab, a video viewing room, a multimedia lab, and a large collection of videos.
 Additionally, the IMC provides audiovisual equipment for checkout including headphones, laptops, audio/video recorders, projectors, DVD/VCR players, and screens.

-Academic support services, housed in the Dorothy Johansen House (DoJo), offers peer tutoring and drop-in tutoring for many courses and several skill areas, including writing and quatitative skills and academic/study skills.
+Academic support services, housed in the Dorothy Johansen House (DoJo), offers academic coaching, individual peer tutoring and drop-in tutoring for many courses and several skill areas, including writing and qualitative skills and academic/study skills.
 Professional staff members offer coaching in skills such as reading effectively and time management, as well as focused quantitative skills for math, science, and social science courses.
 Peer tutors have a deep understanding of Reed's approach to academics.
 Writing center tutors help with all stages of the writing process for assignments in any class, including thesis.
-Qualified Reed students provide peer tutoring on a drop-in basis or an individual basis, up to one hour per week.
-These free resources are available to students at all stages of their Reed career.

 For more information, visit the academic resource center website.